SQLim/windfreak-python/README.md

 ```

 ## License
-windfreak-python is covered under the MIT license.
+windfreak-plus is covered under the MIT license.